gururgg/Citeseer-Hard-Split-Challenge/README.md

 ## 📁 Submission Format

-Participants must submit their predictions in a file named:
+Participants must submit their predictions in a file named as **submissions/team_name.csv**:

 ## 🏆 Evaluation

 - Submissions are evaluated automatically using **GitHub Actions**
 - True labels are stored securely and are **never exposed**
-- Only the **best challenge accuracy per participant** is kept
 - Results are displayed on the **public leaderboard**

 ---